badquanta/approval-voting/README.md

 }
 ```

+The last part of the command: `save`, specifies that apprVote.js should commit chages to the `approvals` (aka: `basedir`) git repository. __Note__: If the `basedir` repo isn't clean & comitted & fully up-to-date, then polls should refuse to run.
+This should make sure `polls` will run after this command finishes.

-So now you have a approve/question.json.... now what?
+So now you have a `approvals/{questionId}.json`.... now what?

 Now you can hold a vote; you don't NEED to specify who can vote or anything more... by default Approval voting should be easy to use so that's all that should be needed to start voting.

-### Start voting
+### Start polling questions.

 Now you have that above question; you can tell the application to take votes:

-    apprVote.js "./Who should be president?.json" start
+    apprVote.js poll <questionId#1> ["<questionId#2>"...]

+One may poll ANY NUMBER OF QUESTIONS.
+If none are specified; then all questions within `approvals` should be

 Since nothing else was specified; it should just clear the screen and ask this question: